 We drive to Awassa on the beautiful lake of the same name, where we visit the fascinating Awassa fish market – here an incredible plethora of Hamerkop, Marabou Stork, and Great White Pelican, as well as various gulls and terns and a multitude of others feed on the scraps within meters of people.
 On the lake we may find our second pelican species, Pink-backed Pelican, and migrant Lesser Black-backed Gulls.
 We also look for woodland birds here, such as both Eurasian and Red-throated Wrynecks, Western Banded Snake Eagle, Blue-headed Coucal, Red-faced Cisticola, Red-headed Weaver, the beautiful white form of African Paradise Flycatcher, Northern White-faced Owl, and others.

 Overnight: United Africa Hotel, Awassa

-Today is our final full day of Ethiopian birding and we drive to Gibe Gorge (early departure) – this is a beautifully scenic area, which hosts some fabulous and sought-after birds, including Red-billed Pytilia, Yellow-throated Sandgrouse, Vinaceous Dove, Western Black-headed Batis, Bar-breasted Firefinch, and Abyssinian Waxbill.
+Today is our final full day of Ethiopian birding and we drive to Gibe Gorge with an early departure.
+This is a beautifully scenic area, which hosts some fabulous and sought-after birds, including Red-billed Pytilia, Yellow-throated Sandgrouse, Vinaceous Dove, Western Black-headed Batis, Bar-breasted Firefinch, and Fawn-breasted Waxbill.

 Overnight: Yejoka Hotel, Welkite

 Our flight leaves Addis Ababa later in the day.
-We will bird or relax on the hotel grounds at Welkite, going straight to the airport from there.
+We will bird or relax in the hotel grounds at Welkite, going straight to the airport from there.
 If you are joining us on our Lalibela Cultural Extension, we will spend the night in Addis Ababa before flying out to Lalibela the following morning.